-PRO TIP: As you might have guessed, taking a road trip through California deserts could involve some off-roading.
-Having a high-clearance vehicle will help you, but you can also explore in a standard car, just make sure to check road conditions before starting your trip.
+PRO TIP: Taking a road trip through California deserts could involve some off-roading.
+Having a high-clearance vehicle will help you, but you can also explore in a standard car, just make sure to check road conditions before your trip.

-One of the most beautiful spots along this California road trip itinerary is Palm Springs, a desert oasis with a cool art scene and tall palm trees framed by the beautiful mountains.
+One of the most popular spots along a classic Southern California road trip is Palm Springs, a desert oasis with a cool art scene and tall palm trees framed by the beautiful mountains.
 It’s a neat town to spend a couple of days, enjoy a variety of restaurants and soak up some desert sun.

 For the ultimate experience, continue toward Death Valley National Park, one of the most beautiful national parks in California that is home to the hottest temperatures in North America and also the lowest point called Badwater Basin.
 Death Valley is an incredible place and if you like solitude and good scenery, you will have a great time here.

 ➡️ Where to stay in Death Valley: The Inn at Death Valley